For best experience please turn on javascript and use a modern browser!

 Research

 She is considered an international authority on women's writing and the cultural history of women's education and on utopian studies, in transnational and transcultural perspective, with South Asia and Western Europe as nodes.
-Her academic work has been awarded prestigious grants and fellowships, inter alia by Jadavpur University in India, the Rosa Luxemburg Stiftung in Germany, Heidelberg University in Germany, the Maison des Sciences de l' Homme in France, CNRS in France, York University in Canada, Trinity College, Cambridge, University of Cambridge, University of Winchester, Lancaster University, and the British Academy in the UK.
-She has offered Keynote Lectures at prestigious international conferences at the universities of Helsinki, Geneva, and Winchester, among others.
+Her academic work has been awarded prestigious grants and fellowships, inter alia by Jadavpur University in India, the Rosa Luxemburg Stiftung in Germany, Heidelberg University in Germany, the Maison des Sciences de l' Homme in France, CNRS in France, York University in Canada, Trinity College, Cambridge, Clare Hall, University of Winchester, Lancaster University, and the British Academy in the UK.
+She has offered Keynote Lectures at prestigious international conferences at the universities of Helsinki, Geneva, Valencia, and Winchester, among others.

 Her academic work on the South Asian Bengali Muslim writer Rokeya S. Hossain's female and feminist utopias (articles, book chapters, and a Penguin Classics India critical edition and part-translation of two of Hossain's narratives) is widely used in courses globally.
 In August 2022, Penguin Random House USA published a fresh edition of Bagchi's part-translation, which was in the NY Times List of 6 new paperbacks to look out for: https://www.nytimes.com/interactive/2022/08/26/books/review/paperbackrow.html